ecammnetwork/minimal-mistakes/docs/_ecamm-live-remote-guests/001-introduction.md

 [System Requirements for Skype](https://support.skype.com/en/faq/fa10328/what-are-the-system-requirements-for-skype)

-The next tool you need is Ecamm Call Recorder for Skype.
+The next tool you need is **Ecamm Call Recorder for Skype**.
 As of Ecamm Live 2.2, Call Recorder is included with your purchase.
-If you have a version of Ecamm Live less than 2.2, at the top of the screen go to the Ecamm Live menu and select “Check for Updates”.
-Updating Ecamm Live will give your Call Recorder.
+If you have a version of Ecamm Live 2 less than 2.2, at the top of the screen click <samp>Ecamm Live</samp> menu ➝ <samp>Check for Updates</samp>.
+Updating Ecamm Live will put Call Recorder on your Mac (see [below for installation](#install-call-recorder-for-skype)).

 When you're running both your live broadcast and maintaining a Skype call, you'll need to make sure you have enough internet bandwidth to maintain both at an acceptable quality.
 A minimum of 4 Mbps is required by Ecamm Live for a high quality broadcast, and 1Mbps for a bare minimum.